dsu-arl/event-cybher2025-dojo/forensics/unlock-the-vault/DESCRIPTION.md

 ## Challenge Steps
 1. Navigate to the `/challenge` directory, run `ls` to view all of the challenge files
 2. Use `grep` to search the `vault_clue.txt` file for the *password* (For help with `grep`, check out the previous challenge, or go to the Linux Module -> "Find the password!")
-3. Use the password you found to unzip `vault.zip` into your home directory (note that it will not look like you are typing a password, but you are!
+3. Use the password you found to unzip `vault.zip` into your home directory `/home/hacker` (note that it will not look like you are typing a password, but you are!
 Just type it and press Enter)
-4. You should now have a `vault.txt` file, in your `/challenge` directory.
+4. You should now have a `vault.txt` file, in your home directory.
 This file contains a temporary flag: `FLAG{...}` (use `cat` to view the flag)
 5. Run `/challenge/verify` and enter the temporary flag from `vault.txt`, and you will receive your offical `pwn.college` flag!